From SQL Injection to Shell

 </div>

-you can now access the page at the following address and start running commands using the cmd parameter.
-For example, accessing http://vulnerable/admin/uploads/shell.php3?cmd=uname will run the command uname on the operating system and return the current kernel (Linux).
+You can now access the page at the following address and start running commands using the cmd parameter.
+For example, accessing http://vulnerable/admin/uploads/shell.php3?cmd=uname will run the command uname on the underlying system and return the current kernel (Linux).

 Other commands can be used to retrieve more information: